St. Mary's College of Maryland: Other institutions

 St. Mary's Baltimore Hall Library subscribes to 1,000 periodicals in print and has access to around 20,000 in electronic format.
 Furthermore, the school participates in the consortium of Maryland public colleges and universities (USMAI), through which library materials from 15 other institutes in the University of Maryland System are accessible.

 The New Leadership for the Chesapeake program trains students' in environmental leadership and advocacy as it relates to the Chesapeake Bay.
 In addition to leadership and advocacy training, classes and field work also focus on the biological and resource management issues affecting the Bay.
 The program leads to a certificate.

 A summer program that brings together notable authors, writers and educators to foster writers of novels, poetry and other venues.
 Workshops in writing, classes, lectures, mentoring by notable authors and faculty; creative nonfiction, fiction and poetry are offered.

 The Rising Tide is the journal of educational studies written by student interns and faculty of the Master of Education program at St. Mary's College of Maryland, named after the adage "A rising tide lifts all boats."

-Arts & culture and the Boyden Gallery
+Arts and culture and the Boyden Gallery

 St. Mary's College students receive training in curation, planning and design of gallery exhibitions and special programs at the Boyden Gallery.

 Starting in 2014 the Boyden Gallery and the St. Mary's College of Maryland Masters in Teaching program entered into a partnership with St. Mary's County schools to foster and display works by promising local students.
-The program involved St. Mary's College of Maryland faculty and students in working with talented local young artists.
+The program involved St. Mary's College of Maryland faculty and students in working with local young artists.
 The program also sponsored a professionally juried competition and a special yearly exhibitions.